open-energy-transition/pypsa-zambia-workshops/open-tyndp-workshops/oet-extension/00-build_your_own_content.md

 <!-- If you want to see what others have created, you can visit -->

 Before starting, please make sure that you are using the correct python environment that have at least all the python package dependencies from `environment.yaml` or `requirements.txt`.
-The instruction are [here if you are using conda (reccomended)](../intro.md#with-conda-recommended) and [here if you are using pip](../intro.md#with-pip).
+The instruction are [here if you are using conda (recommended)](../intro.md#with-conda-recommended) and [here if you are using pip](../intro.md#with-pip).

-To follow this tutorial, basic usage of Git is a prerequisit.
+To follow this tutorial, basic usage of Git is a prerequisite.
 Here are some resources and tutorials to help you get started with Git:

 * [Atlassian: Getting Git right](https://www.atlassian.com/git)
 * [PyPSA: Git](https://pypsa-earth.readthedocs.io/en/latest/software_hints.html#git)